stoertebeker23/paywhack/README.md

 ```

 ### Compile tcl.gd against tcl8.6
-Therefor check the Readme of inside the tcl.gd folder in the root directory
+Check the README.Debian of inside the tcl.gd folder in the root directory
 It contains the ./configure arguments.
+Change tcl8.4 to tcl8.6.

 ### Distro
-The tcl package does not work on xubuntu 16.10.
+The tcl package compiling does not work on xubuntu 16.10.
 It works under Ubuntu16.04.

 ## Server